-Air New Zealand chief executive Christopher Luxon resigns
+Air New Zealand chief executive Christopher Luxon resigns, hints at political move

 "Thus, I would like to think more about how I can best use my skills, abilities and experience to make a further contribution to the success of New Zealand whether that be through corporate life, politics or a not for profit."

-From September 25, the departed chief executive will move to advise and support the incoming chairman and new chief executive, Air NZ chairman Tony Carter said.
+From September 25, the departed chief executive will move to advise and support the incoming chairman and new chief executive, Carter said.

 "It was on this day seven years ago that Christopher's appointment to the role of chief executive officer of Air New Zealand was announced," Carter said.